 I am a keen sportsman and enjoy a challenge!
 Sailing and golf are my current passions, although time at home with my wife Heidi and three boys is also very precious!
 I recently partook in the Norfolk Superheroes, and try to maintain my fitness through hockey and squash.
 When work and family allow I also enjoy reading, films, and travelling.

 I am a very keen cyclist and try to bike 5200 miles per year (although I usually end up a few miles short)!
 I race competitively at the Lotus test track series.
 My target each race is to finish with the peloton and remain upright rather than competing for any prizes.
-My greatest achievements are biking 100 miles with Emma Pooley (2015), biking 100 miles in 4 hours 39 mins (2012) and being the first rider home in the Norwich 100 (2014).
+My greatest achievements are biking 100 miles with Emma Pooley (2015), biking 100 miles in 4 hours 38 mins (2018) and being the first rider home in the Norwich 100 (2014).
+In 2018 I also rode home from Switzerland – 1001 miles in 10 days!
 I spent many years playing cricket but since turning 40 my body prefers me not to play – so does Janice!

 I completed my PGCE without any intention of teaching, merely something to do whilst Janice, my then fiancée finished her degree.
 However having started a job in accountancy and hating it, I was pleased to find alternative employment at Pakefield Middle School.
 That was 22 years ago and I have been teaching ever since!
 I moved to Fakenham High School, teaching Maths & PE and ended up as the School Sports Co-ordinator for 5 years.
 Before joining Beeston in 2016, I was teaching at Gresham’s Senior School.